-We have also made every effort to make this website accessible to everyone.
-If we have missed anything, please notify us immediately.
+Every effort has been made to make this website accessible to everyone.
+If you find something has been missed, please notify us immediately.

 All library buildings meet the standards of accessibility outlined in ANSI 117.1, 1980 edition.
 Improvements to these buildings are included in the Carroll County Government's plan to bring all county-owned facilities into compliance with the ADA.
 Updates to areas that have specific ADA requirements, like restrooms, are always made according to current law when a building is renovated.
 New construction is always built to current ADA laws and requirements.

 Citizens who have questions about the accessibility of any library branch are encouraged to call ahead to that branch with their questions before visiting.